 It didn’t take me many rounds of this real-life game of Tetris to realize it was time for a better solution.
 I tried grocery delivery after I’d been given a gift certificate, and I was determined to make those groceries last as long as possible.
 I started doing grocery delivery regularly (and then grocery pick-up when it became available).
 Each time, I’d get a little better at making a meal plan for the month and using up all the food we bought.
 I’ve learned a few things since I first started, and I’ll tell you my best tips for how to grocery shop once a month.

-How to Grocery Shop for a Month
+How to Go Grocery Shopping Once a Month

 We plan out four to five dinners a week.
 Sundays dinners are with my in-laws or parents, and on Friday we get take-out.
 Lunches usually consist of leftovers from the night before or we have a short list of regular lunch options stocked (salad, pasta, sandwiches, soups, and quick instant pot options).
 When we don’t feel like cooking, we’ll have a quick meal like pasta, salad, or cheese and crackers.